SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2021-09-09-environment-modules.md

 #### module load

 The most important subcommand to know is `module load`.
 This command loads an environment module.
 If you don't specify a version, it will load the default version which is typically the most recent stable version.
 For example,

 ```
-module load Rcommon
+module load R
 ```

-loads the default version of R, as well as the most common system dependencies, as described above.
-After loading the module, you can type `R` to open an R session, or `Rscript` to run an R script.
+loads the default version of R. After loading the module, you can type `R` to open an R session, or `Rscript` to run an R script.

 You can specify which version of a piece of software you want to load.
 Entering